mozilla-l10n/localizer-documentation/misc/l10n_testing.md

 ### Broken access keys

 Access keys are unusable when the same key is assigned to multiple functions within the same menu.
 Additionally, if the access key uses a letter not available in the label, it’s displayed near the label.
 Multiple identical access keys in the same context (preference menu, toolbar menu) will require the user to press the letter twice to use it.
-Ideally, repetitions should be avoided, but that’s not possible in some places, e.g. the new preferences in Firefox.
+Ideally, repetitions should be avoided, but that’s not possible in some places, e.g. new preferences.
 You can find broken access keys in your Firefox localization by looking at the list of access key errors in [Transvision](https://transvision.mozfr.org/accesskeys/) for your locale.

 ![Access key bug](/assets/images/l10n_errors/access_keys.png)

 ### Broken language preferences

-Users experience broken website language preferences in Firefox when the accept-lang preferences are left unchanged from the en-US default.
+Users experience broken website language preferences in Firefox when the accept-lang preferences are left unchanged from the en-US default set of language preferences.
 This can lead to the user receiving web pages in a language they’re unfamiliar with by default, even when the web page is localized into their native language.
-It can be fixed in `toolkit/chrome/global/intl.properties` in the `intl.accept_languages` key.
+It can be fixed in `toolkit/chrome/global/intl.properties` in the `accept-lang setting`.

 ### Broken searchplugins